julianobressan/atcm/README.md

 ### Layers

 Attending instructions for this challenge, the architecture was implemented with 3 layers.
+Other architecture patterns were structured in sub-layers.

 #### API
 It has the implementation of REST API, using Slim Framework and consists in 3 folders:
 * **config**:  Configurations about REST API;